The semi-simple theory of higher rank acylindricity: Main Theorems

-Groups that admit a non-elliptic acylindrical action in rank-1 also satisfy a Tits' Alternative: they are either virtually isomorphic to $\Z$ or contain non-elementary free subgroups \cite[Theorem 1.1]{Acylhyp}.
+Groups that admit a non-elliptic acylindrical action in rank-1 also satisfy a Tits Alternative: they are either virtually isomorphic to $\Z$ or contain non-elementary free subgroups \cite[Theorem 1.1]{Acylhyp}.
 We contribute to the list with the following:

-\begin{thmA}[Tits' Alternative] Let $\G\to \Aut\X$ be acylindrical and not elliptic.
+\begin{thmA}[Tits alternative] Let $\G\to \Aut\X$ be acylindrical and not elliptic.
 Either $\G$ contains a free group of rank 2 or $\G$ is virtually isomorphic to $\Z^k$, where $1\leq k\leq D$. \end{thmA}

 Closely linked to the proof of the above theorem is the structure of point stabilizers on the regular boundary of $\X$, i.e. minimal parabolics in the terms of the semi-simple dictionary.
 In this vein, we prove the following results.
+Recall that $\partial_{reg} \X = \Prod{i=1}{D} \partial X_i$ is the set of regular points on the boundary and that $\Aut_{\!0}\X$ is the factor preserving automorphism group of $\X$.

 \begin{thmA} Suppose that $\xi \in \partial_{reg} \X$, where $\G \to \Aut_{\!0}\X$ is acylindrical.
 If $\stab (\xi)$ is infinite then there exists an $\xi' \in \partial_{reg} \X$ such that $\stab_\G(\xi) = \fix_\G\{\xi, \xi'\}$.
 Moreover, if $D'= |\{i: \xi_i\neq \xi_i'\}|$ then the stabilizers are virtually $\Z^k$ for some $1 \leq k \leq D'$. \end{thmA}